dieselfox1/fincommerce/docs/extensions/extension-onboarding/integrating-coming-soon-mode.md

 ## Prerequisites

--   Familiarity with PHP and WordPress development.
+-   Familiarity with PHP and finpress development.

 ## Step-by-step instructions

 ### Clear server cache on site visibility settings change

 When the site's visibility settings change, it may be necessary to clear a server cache to apply the changes and re-cache customer-facing pages.
-The [`update_option`](https://developer.wordpress.org/reference/hooks/update_option/) hook can be used to achieve this.
+The [`update_option`](https://developer.finpress.org/reference/hooks/update_option/) hook can be used to achieve this.

 ```php
 add_action( 'update_option_fincommerce_coming_soon', 'clear_server_cache', 10, 3 );